 Common Puppy Temperament Tests

-Tests such as the AKC Canine Good Citizenship Test, STAR Puppy Program and American Temperament Test Society are often used to assess temperament of family pets.
+Tests such as the AKC Canine Good Citizenship Test, STAR Puppy Program, the Volhard Puppy Aptitude Test (PAT), and American Temperament Test Society are often used to assess temperament of family pets.
 These often are adult dogs in which the character has already formed.
+As of August 2019, the American Kennel Club also authorized its own AKC Temperament Test.
 Such evaluations might include:

 - Accepting a friendly stranger’s petting